brechtbilliet/brechtbilliet.github.io/_posts/2018-01-04-rxjs-best-practices-in-angular.md

 ## ASCII marble diagrams

 Some developers tend to say: "Great code should be self-explanatory, writing documentation is something that we might want to avoid."
-In some cases I would agree with that statement, but for complex RXJS code we might want to reconsider.
+In some cases I would agree with that statement, but for complex RxJS code we might want to reconsider.
 Streams can become complex in the following scenarios:
 - When we take the lifecycle of streams into account, (how long do they live? when do they start living? what destroys them?)
 - When we start combining streams (every stream has a different lifecycle remember?)